[Rollback]

 The single best way to learn how to write, in my view, is reading attentively.
 Find some work you like and ask yourself why the author chose that word, that punctuation mark, that point-of-view, that place to break the scene, and so on.

-Books that I admired whose influence can be clearly seen in my work (even if it's only in the way I wield a particular punctuation mark) include John Jay Osborn's The Paper Chase, Arthur C. Clarke's 2001, Robert Silverberg's Lord Valentine's Castle, Xan Fielding's translation of Pierre Boulle's Monkey Planet, Dashiel Hammett's The Maltese Falcon, Terence M. Green's Barking Dogs, Harper Lee's To Kill A Mockingbird, Fifth Business by Robertson Davies, and Robert B. Parker's "Spenser" novels.
+Books that I admired whose influence can be clearly seen in my work (even if it's only in the way I wield a particular punctuation mark) include John Jay Osborn's The Paper Chase, Arthur C. Clarke's 2001, Robert Silverberg's Lord Valentine's Castle, Xan Fielding's translation of Pierre Boulle's Monkey Planet, Dashiell Hammett's The Maltese Falcon, Terence M. Green's Barking Dogs, Harper Lee's To Kill A Mockingbird, Fifth Business by Robertson Davies, and Robert B. Parker's "Spenser" novels.

 Note that there are several non-SF books on the list above: I firmly believe it's extremely important for an SF writer to read outside the genre.
 William Gibson didn't invent his version of Cyberpunk in a vacuum.
-Among his favourite writers were Dashiel Hammett and Raymond Chandler — whose gritty worlds are clearly ancestors of Gibson's Sprawl.
+Among his favourite writers were Dashiell Hammett and Raymond Chandler — whose gritty worlds are clearly ancestors of Gibson's Sprawl.

 So if you want to learn to write, pick up a good book — and start reading.